sliaquat/padrino-cancancan/README.md

 # Padrino Cancancan

-This gem lets you use the CanCanCan gem (https://github.com/CanCanCommunity/cancancan) with Padirno framework.
+This gem lets you use the CanCanCan gem (https://github.com/CanCanCommunity/cancancan) with Padrino framework.
 Note that CanCanCan is a continuation of CanCan (https://github.com/ryanb/cancan), the authorization gem for Ruby on Rails.

 ## Installation